earthly/website/blog/_posts/2021-03-17-compiling-containers-dockerfiles-llvm-and-buildkit.md

 README.md
 ```

-I've pushed this image to dockerhub.
+I've pushed this image to Docker Hub.
 Anyone can start building images using our `ickfile` format by adding `#syntax=agbell/ick` to an existing Dockerfile.
 No manual installation is required!

 <div class="notice--info">
  ℹ️ Enabling BuildKit